jeek-on-git/PSHostFile/README.md

   34 Commented # 192.168.100.10 server            # comment
 ```

-## Commands

-The commands have been logically grouped.
-Use the Get-Help to get further details and examples.

-Typically when working with the HostFile your workflow will follow a similar pattern

-+ Load the HostFile
-+ View, and filter, the HostFile entries
-+ Modify (Add, Remove or Update) the HostFile entries
-+ Backup the HostFile
-+ Save changes back to the HostFile

-### Managing `HostFileobject`

 ### Filtering

 Because the HostFile is now an PowerShell Object, filtering becomes very easy.

 Use the `Get-HostFileEntry` command.